nzguevin/cayman/midterm.md

 ### CONCLUSIONS

 After looking into our most googled words and our friend’s, we came to the conclusion that it might be more difficult for Google (or anyone that can access this data) to draw some sound conclusions on who we are as individuals just from our searches.
 Looking at them made some things clear (like which TV shows we watch, or the cities we regularly visit/live in), but also revealed terms that could have ambiguous meanings.
 For instance, one of the subjects we used had googled the word “Trump” over 2000 times!
-The real question would be whether the subject is a supporter or avid opposer to the US president - either way, it would be impossible to tell (at least from how we analysed the data).
+The real question would be whether the subject is a supporter or avid opposer to the US president - either way, it would be impossible to tell (at least from how we analyzed the data).
 When looking at our personal data, we both felt that there was much about our personalities that was missing.
 Things we think about often but don’t Google Search, questions we answer in different ways, secrets that are too private (even for a browser).

 However,  there is still much potential to this project.
 The possibilities are endless - looking at matches within searchers, doing linguistic analysis on the phrasing and wording, finding recurring themes of search, looking at behavioural patterns, trains of thought, etc.